CastielEX/Lab_4_TMPS/README.md

 ## by Agatiev Dumitru

+## Task :
+    1. Creating a new project or extending your last one project, implement at least 1 behavioral design pattern in your project.

+    2. Keep your files grouped (into packages/directories) by their responsibilities.

+    3. Document your work in a separate markdown file according to the requirements.

 Observer Pattern:

 1. The Subject class represents a subject that maintains a list of observers and allows observers to subscribe (attach) and unsubscribe (detach) to it.